ekmixon/ve-docs/tools/annotation-tool/README.md

 # Annotation Tool

 ## Overview
-This tool is used to add, delete, edit and reorder annotations for IIIF images used in the visual essay.
+The annotation tool is used to add, delete, edit and reorder annotations for IIIF images used in the visual essay.
 This tool uses [Annotorious](https://recogito.github.io/annotorious/), a JavaScript image annotation library, on top of [OpenSeadragon](https://openseadragon.github.io/), an open-source, web-based viewer for high-resolution images, to display and edit annotations for IIIF images.

 ## Accessing the tool
 To access the annotation tool, the user must be logged into Github using the Login option found in the navigation panel in the top left corner.